>> [CLOSED] Cape Green | Eat the World Los Angeles

 CAPE VERDE ๐Ÿ‡จ๐Ÿ‡ป

 EDITOR'S NOTE: On 09 June 2021, Cape Green announced their closing via Instagram but promised an eventual new endeavor called Morabeza.
+An updated version of this article (06 August 2024) is available as part of the Historical section of our Substack page.
+Check that out here:

 It has been a year.
 In that year many favorites have been unable to make it.
 Many more are struggling.
 The expansion of ghost kitchens seems to be a route that food is taking, as the monied set orders delivery every night of their retched lives.
 But one silver lining to these dark clouds is that a growing number of rental commercial kitchen spaces are also being used by a small group of chefs who may have never had a shot in the standard restaurant economy.